frconor-ebook/meditations/_posts/2025-10-25-the-birthday-of-the-prelate-don-fernando.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

 "I am the Good Shepherd," we're told in St. John.
-"The Good Shepherd lays down his life for his sheep."
+"The Good Shepherd lays down his life for his sheep" (John 10:11).

 We can thank Our Lord for this image of the Good Shepherd.
 It\'s one of the major ways that Our Lord has wanted Himself to be known.
 We\'ve seen the picture of the shepherd carrying the sheep.

-We can be particularly grateful for the Work of the good shepherds that God has given to us.
+We can be particularly grateful to the Work for the good shepherds that God has given to us.

 Our Lord says He's not just a shepherd, but a Good Shepherd.
 It's possible to be a bad shepherd.
 "The Good Shepherd lays down His life for His sheep."

-Today is a particular day to pray for the good shepherd, to offer everything for him.
+Today is a particular special day to pray for the good shepherd, to offer everything for him.

 Somebody once told Don Javier, Father, I broke my arm and I\'m offering this thing for you.
 Don Javier said, No, everything, everything.
 Not just this particular thing.